tgentry300/hello-react/README.md

       different files.
 See if you can work out how to create a separate `Text.jsx`[1] file and use import it for use inside of `App.js`.

+## Submission
+`create-react-app` includes instructions for publishing a React application on GitHub Pages.
+However, for _this_ assessment, it's sufficient to submit the `git` URL for your repository.
+Again, we do *not* expect to see a GitHub Pages link for _this_ assessment.
+In the future, we'll demonstrate how to do so and update expecations accordingly, in _future_ projets.

 #### Footnotes